ibm-cloud-docs/apiconnect/tutorials/tut_import_openapi_rest_tk.md

 ## Objective
-This tutorial illustrates how you can bring your existing API under management control with {{site.data.keyword.apiconnect_short}}.
+This tutorial illustrates how you can bring your existing API under management control with {{site.data.keyword.apiconnect_full}}.
 In this tutorial, you will import an OpenAPI spec, and create a passthrough API proxy for an existing REST service.

 ## Prerequisites
 Before you begin, you will need to [set up your API Connect Instance](tut_prereq_set_up_apic_instance.html) and [install the API Connect toolkit](tut_prereq_install_toolkit.html).